- Current students

 Education (Pastoral Care of International Students) Code of Practice 2016

-New Zealand education providers play an important role to ensure that International Students are well looked after, we call this pastoral care.
+New Zealand education providers play an important role to ensure that International Students are properly looked after, we call this pastoral care.
 To support this, the New Zealand government has developed the Education (Pastoral Care of International Students) Code of Practice 2016, also known as the Code of Practice.

 How can I get a copy of the Code?